BNSC1/android-notes/README.md

 Presenter: the view calls the view-model via the contract interface, the view-model passes update event to the view via the contract interface

 - +easy unit-testing

-- +view/presenter reusable
+- +better scalability

-- +observer not required

 - -additional view interface

 - -coupled view/presenter

-- =view has reference to presenter
+- =view has reference to presenter, presenter has reference to view

 MVVM: